retypeapp/retype/pro/thankyou.md

 Thank you so much for purchasing **Retype Pro**.
 We really appreciate your support.

+!!!danger
+Please check your Spam folder for emails.
+!!!

 ## Next steps

 1. Did you receive your email receipt?
 If no, please [let us know](mailto:hello@retype.com).